OpenTechSchool/html-css-beginners/core/first-repo.md

 useful in day-to-day use by teams, as they allow you to experiment with _topic branches_.
 It's like fan-fiction for developers!
-You can make a branch off the official `master` branch, then if people like them you can _merge_ the branch back into `master`.
+You can make a branch off the official `master` branch, then if people like them you can `merge` the branch back into `master`.
 Git is very smart about merging changes, making it very easy to use once you get the hang of it.

 It can get very complicated over time, when a project might have at least a dozen active branches at any one time.
-But git is very good at managing lots of branches.
-Even the git project itself has gotten a little crazy at times with the number of branches!
+But Git is very good at managing lots of branches.
+Even the Git project itself has gotten a little crazy at times with the number of branches!

 ![git project branches](images/git-branches.png)